Skip to main content

 Intermediate

-To elevate a from a superficial data-gathering exercise to a genuinely health-promoting endeavor requires a significant shift in its analytical framework.
+To elevate a wellness program from a superficial data-gathering exercise to a genuinely health-promoting endeavor requires a significant shift in its analytical framework.
 The standard biometric screening, common in many corporate settings, offers a limited snapshot of health.
 It typically measures metrics that are downstream consequences of underlying processes.

 A “reasonably designed” program must provide tools to investigate the upstream causes, focusing on the hormonal control systems that dictate metabolic health and overall function.
 This means moving beyond a simplistic view of wellness and embracing the detailed language of clinical physiology.